Can You Really Make Money by Starting a Blog?

-My blog, GoatsOnTheRoad — and the freelance writing work that branches off from it — currently earns me over $5,000 per month after tax.
-At four hours a day, 20 hours a week, that income works about to be about $62.50 per hour.
-I would consider Goats On The Road to be a relatively successful blog in the travel niche, but there are many others out there that earn more than $100K per year from their travel blogs.
+My blog, GoatsOnTheRoad — and the freelance writing work that branches off from it — currently earns me over $10,000 per month after tax.
+With two people running the site 20 hours a week, that income works about to be about $62.50 per hour.
+I would consider Goats On The Road to be a relatively successful blog in the travel niche, but there are many others out there that earn much more than $100K per year from their travel blogs.

 Caz and Craig earn a six-figure income from their fantastic yTravelBlog, and they also travel the world with their two adorable children.

 There is some huge money to be made from blogging about blogs!
 One of my favorites is Pat Flynn's SmartPassiveIncome.
 Pat is very open about his income because, like me, he wants people to know just how feasible a solid blogging career can be.

 Pat earns over $1 million per year from his blog.
 He spends very little time on his computer and has lots of free time for his family.
 He is an inspiration to all bloggers and family men around the world.